skellis46/slipbox/two women dancing.md

 > For these thinkers modernity continues to be characterized by a unique form of technical action and thought that threatens nontechnical values as it extends itself ever deeper into social life.
 They argue that technology is not neutral.[@feenberg-2000-essentialism pp.294-295]

+Sailboat - exploration and safety.
+From Kaufman.
+For two women.
+Exploration.
+Safety/security?

 ## Prelude: Dance, record, watch, point, and laugh (two young people and their camera)